-Project TEAM is dedicated to helping tribes and local governments create, implement and manage joint jurisdiction collaborations.
+Project TEAM is dedicated to helping tribes and local governments create, implement and manage judicially-led joint jurisdiction collaborations.
 Our goals are to improve justice outcomes in the community, use resources more efficiently and effectively through collaboration and partnership, and to help repair traditionally difficult relationships between tribes and US governmental bodies.

-In 2006, Judge John Smith of Cass County, Minnesota and Judge Korey Wahwassuck from the Leech Lake Band of Objiwe joined together to combat impaired driving and substance-use related crime in their community by creating a joint-jurisdiction Wellness Court.
+In 2006, Judge John P. Smith of Cass County, Minnesota and Judge Korey Wahwassuck from the Leech Lake Band of Ojibwe joined together to combat impaired driving and substance-use related crime in their community by creating a joint-jurisdiction Wellness Court.
 Their court was the first joint-jurisdiction collaboration of its kind in the country and it was successful on many levels.
-Not only did it lead to reduced recidivism and improved public safety, the court helped many individuals turn their lives around and led to improved relations between the Tribe and local communities.
-Furthermore, creation of the Wellness Court led to other collaborations between the tribe and local government, such as a juvenile reentry program, Wellness Court creation in surrounding communities, and tribal flag installations at county court houses and Chambers of Commerce.
+The collaborative Wellness Court reduced recidivism and improved public safety in the community, it facilitated improved relations between the Tribe and local communities, and it inspired additional joint-jurisdiction collaborations such as a juvenile reentry program, Wellness Court creation in surrounding communities, and tribal flag installations at county court houses and Chambers of Commerce.
 The Cass County/Leech Lake Wellness Court has won several national and international awards (Harvard University Honoring Nations Award; National Association of Drug Court Professionals Award; the National Criminal Justice Association Award, among others) and both Judge Smith and Judge Wahwassuck are frequently asked to consult on the creation of joint jurisdiction projects.